Planning for the Future of our Strategic Growth Areas

 Banner showing images of Peterborough including the Market Hall, aerial views, and street views from downtown Peterborough

-NEW: Explore our interactive Storymap!
+Explore our interactive Storymap!
 Learn more about how we are planning for growth in Peterborough and the choices we need to make, view maps, and get immersed in example 3D concepts to visualize opportunities to grow in our Strategic Growth Areas.

 The City of Peterborough is developing a Secondary Plan and Community Planning Permit System for the City’s Strategic Growth Areas, as identified in the City’s New Official Plan as shown in Figure 1.
 The City of Peterborough has identified seven (7) key Strategic Growth Areas that will be the focus of the Secondary Plan, which are:

-1. Downtown Central Area
+1. Downtown/Central Area

-2. Water Street North Corridor
+2. Water Street (North) Corridor

 3. Chemong Road Corridor